Blog

 Musculoskeletal ultrasound (MSK ultrasound) has become an increasingly popular diagnostic tool in sports medicine.
 It provides real-time imaging of muscles, tendons, ligaments, joints, and soft tissues, making it particularly valuable for assessing and managing sports injuries.
 But is it the right option for athletes and active individuals?
 Let’s take a closer look.

 Ultrasound scans can be used to examine the soft tissues of joints, tendons, ligaments, and muscles to look for injuries, tears and inflammation.
-As ultrasound is a real-time scan, it means joints and muscles can be moved to better identify injuries.
+As an ultrasound is a real-time scan, it means joints and muscles can be moved to better identify injuries.
 It can also be used to guide interventional and therapeutic injections and aspiration of fluid.

 For further information about Ultrasound Scans, read our weighing up the pros and cons blog here.